-Problem Statement 1: Many students at Wilkinson Elementary have an increased need for strategies to use in order to handle the social and emotional experiences they encounter.
-Root Cause: Limited knowledge and use of positive strategies/skills at home and the addition of the affects of the COVID-19 pandemic on students and families in the past school years.
+Problem Statement 1 (Prioritized): Many students at Wilkinson Elementary have an increased need for strategies to use in order to handle the social and emotional experiences they encounter.
+Root Cause: Limited knowledge and use of positive strategies/skills at home and the lingering effects of the COVID-19 pandemic on students and families.